ghasemdev/kotlin-design-patterns/README.md

 <hr><p>
-The factory pattern is used to replace class constructors, abstracting the process of object generation so that the type of the object instantiated can be determined at run-time.
-We can also use sealed class :)
+The factory pattern is used to replace class constructors, abstracting the process of object generation so that the type of the object instantiated can be determined at run-time. we can also use sealed class :)
 </p>

 <img src="https://github.com/ghasem-79/Design-Patterns-In-Kotlin/blob/master/uml/FactoryPattern.png?raw=true" alt="factory" width="400" height="400"><br>